 Connect In Person

-You’ve put your organization on a path to being more agile – you have agile teams, you’re helping them prepare for and respond to change.
+You’ve put your organization on a path to becoming more agile – you have agile teams, you’re helping them prepare for and respond to change.
 But, somehow you keep bumping up against significant institutional blockers: Existing rules, structures and processes that slow things down.
 What can you do?
 Attend this free virtual event to learn how to create a more holistic approach to organizational agility.
 We’ll share the latest real-world techniques and tools to drive deeper organizational agility—skills you won’t find anywhere outside of PMI.
 Register today!

 Attendees will learn a comprehensive approach to making your organization more responsive to change with effective structuring, planning, and measuring of change management across portfolios, programs and projects.